As Virat Kohli’s 9-month-old daughter gets rape threats, Delhi women’s panel issues notice to police

 “This team has made us feel proud thousands of times, why such obnoxious behaviour when it lost?” she asked.

-The Delhi Commission for Women has sought a copy of the first information report, and details about the accused persons that have been identified and arrested.
+The Delhi Commission for Women has sought a copy of the first information report and details about the accused persons that have been identified and arrested.

 “If no accused has been arrested, please provide the details of steps taken by Delhi Police to arrest the accused,” the notice said.